JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements
-**(Oct 25th 2018) Sensor firmware hotfix 1.7.1 is out!**
+**(Nov 14th 2018) Sensor firmware hotfix 1.7.2 is out!**
-The new version contains a fix for Samsung S7, S8 & S9 not finding sensors in scan after disconnecting from them.
+The new version contains a fix Movement and Connector detections that broke in v.1.7.0

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.